 Students will be housed in apartments near the Rome Center.
-In Paris or Amsterdam, students will be housed in either hostels within the city center or shared apartments.

 Acceptance to the program will be based on application materials, demonstration of academic excellence, interview with the program directors, and motivation to challenge themselves intellectually across academic disciplines and cultures.
 As representatives of the University of Washington students are expected to behave with respect and appropriate cultural awareness and openness to learn.
 Learning from members of the host culture, peers, and instructors is expected of all participants.

 The application includes a Personal Statement, three short answer questions, one recommendation from a professor or TA, and electronic signature documents related to UW policies and expectations for study abroad.
 Following the on-line application process students may be contacted by the Program Director for an in-person interview.
 Once an admission decision has been made regarding your application, you will be notified by the study abroad system via email.